- Sleeps: 22 (16 + 6)

 A deposit of 30% of the rent will be payable to Anglo French Properties Ltd on signing the Rental Agreement, with the 70% balance to be paid 10 weeks prior to the commencement of the let.

-A Booking and Security Deposit of £1500 will also be payable to Anglo French Properties Ltd on signing the Rental Agreement.
+A Booking and Security Deposit will be payable to Anglo French Properties Ltd on signing the Rental Agreement.
 This will secure the booking and will cover the cost of replacing/making good any losses, breakages and/or damages incurred during the rental and any exceptional cleaning work which may be required at the end of the tenancy.
 It will be refunded (less any deductions as outlined above) within 4 weeks of the conclusion of the tenancy.

 Unless otherwise agreed, there should not be more than 22 people (plus babies) staying in the property at any one time.
 (This will be varied accordingly for just The Bergerie or if only part of the main house is being used).